-In the real estate industry, the concept of value is vague.
+In the real estate industry, the concept of value can sometimes seem vague.

 Next, think about where the house is located on its block.
 Is it on a corner, or on the interior row?
 Is it next to a high-rise building or a three- or six-flat building?
 Are there many homes just like it on the block?
 Does the block have a nice residential feel or is it mixed residential/commercial?
-If you’re considering a townhouse, start by asking yourself about the townhouse’s location in relation to shopping and service retailers, such as a dry cleaner.
-If the townhouse is located within a subdivision, compare its location with the premium location within that subdivision.
+If you’re considering a townhouse, start by asking yourself about the townhouse’s location within a subdivision, compare its location with the premium location within that subdivision.